DarwinsBuddy/tempsense/README.md

   use `-user=<mqtt-user> -pw=<mqtt-pw>` (recommended)

+> Note:
+> Sensors' mqtt topics are the lower case name with ' ' replaced by '_', e.g. 'My Sensor 123' -> 'my_sensor_123'
 ### device mapping

 Create a simple json file and map serial numbers of **your** sensors to